hassrm08/Ryan_Portfolio/README.md

 I have completed (or am currently enrolled in) the following coursework: DS700 - Foundations of Data Science, DS705 - Statistical Methods, DS710 - Programming for Data Science, DS715 - Data Warehousing, DS735 - Communicating about Data, DS740 - Data Mining and Machine Learning, DS780 - Data Science and Strategic Decision Making.

-I have yet to complete the following: DS730 - Big Data: High-Performance Computing, DS745 - Visualization and Unstructured Data Analysis, DS760 - Ethics of Data Science, DS775 - Prescriptive Analytics, and DS785 - Capstone.
+I will be completing the following in the coming semesters: DS730 - Big Data: High-Performance Computing, DS745 - Visualization and Unstructured Data Analysis, DS760 - Ethics of Data Science, DS775 - Prescriptive Analytics, and DS785 - Capstone.

-Below I have highlighted some relevant project work from both my academic and professional experiences.
+Below I have highlighted some relevant project work displaying some of my technical skills at a high level.
+Examples are from both academic and professional experiences.

 # [Project 1: Loan Default Prediction](https://github.com/hassrm08/Loan_Predict)